amilsted/evoMPS/INSTALL.rst

 resulting in performance gains, especially at low bond dimensions.

 To setup a c compiler on Windows, see <https://github.com/cython/cython/wiki/CythonExtensionsOnWindows>.

-Some parts of evoMPS *require* compilation, such as the split-step integrator, which needs the (included) expokit FORTRAN program.

 To run the included examples, the following is also required: